 Compare data from the 2013 and 2006 Censuses on languages spoken, by regional council area and territorial authority area.
 See table 4 in the two part 1 Excel files.

 New Zealand social indicators – culture and identity (published 2013)

 Find statistics from across government about Māori language in education and Māori language speakers.

 Create and customise tables about languages spoken in New Zealand using 2006 Census data.
 These tables are available in NZ.Stat.

 Reports and articles

-This report investigates language retention for selected ethnic groups in New Zealand, using data from the 2001 Census of Population and Dwellings.
+Report investigating language retention for selected ethnic groups in New Zealand, using data from the 2001 Census.
 The report examines the relationship between language retention and selected variables.